snark87/vibe-coding-experiment/docs/high_level_architecture.md

 - Visualize simulation results as probability distributions
 - Save, load, and export circuit designs

-The system architecture follows a multi-tier approach with clear separation of concerns:
+### 3.1 Architectural Approach: Simplified Monolith for MVP

+Based on the architecture review, we're adopting a simplified monolithic approach for the MVP to reduce complexity and accelerate development:

 ```puml
 @startuml